adamancer/stitch2d/README.md

 *Some features in this script require [OpenCV 3.0](http://opencv.org/) and [ImageMagick](http://www.imagemagick.org/).*

-A simple image-stitching program used to stitch a two-dimensional grid of tiles into a mosaic.
+A Python script used to stitch a two-dimensional grid of tiles into a mosaic.
 You can install it from the command line using pip:

 ```
 pip install stitch2d